 Eight independent raters scored the responses on a 3-point scale (not funny, somewhat funny, or funny).
 The raters did not know anything about the participants, including their responses on other items.

-Authoritarians, openness, and conscientiousness
+The right-wing authoritarian, openness, and conscientiousness

 The researchers measured the participants’ degree of right-wing authoritarianism using a 15-item scale on which they indicated how strongly they agree or disagree with various statements.
 Examples include “Our country desperately needs a mighty leader who will do what has to be done to destroy the radical new ways and sinfulness that are ruining us,” or “Everyone should have their own lifestyle, religious beliefs, and sexual preferences, even if it makes them different from everyone else.”

 The researchers also measured the participants’ personality traits (using the HEXACO-100 personality test).
-They focused on the traits of openness to experience and conscientiousness, as past research has found that these traits relate to both humor production and right-wing authoritarianism.
+They focused on the traits of openness to experience and conscientiousness, as past research has found that these traits relate to both humor production and being a right-wing authoritarian.
 Some research, for example, has linked openness to creative thinking and humor.
 Other studies have found that conscientious people perform worse on creativity and humor tasks.

-Results: right-wing authoritarians aren’t very funny
+Results: your standard right-wing authoritarian isn’t very funny

 Right-wing authoritarianism had a significant negative relationship with humor; people who scored high in RWA generated responses that the raters considered to be much less funny.